 How much thinner is high-index?

-For determining thickness, a lens can be thought of as two curves: a front curve and a back curve.
-By using high index, you’re able to use a flatter back curve to accomplish the same high minus power.
+When determining the thickness of a lens, there are two curves to consider: a front curve and a back curve.
+By using a high index, you’re able to use a flatter back curve to accomplish the same high minus power.
 This thins out the edges of the lens.
 An easy way to estimate how much thinner a certain lens will be in a different index is by dividing their indices of refraction.
 The reason this is an estimate is it doesn’t account for asphericity or the fact that certain materials can be ground to a thinner center than others.

 How thin is 1.74 compared to CR-39 (1.498)?
 (1.498 – 1) / (1.74 – 1) = 67.3% of the thickness of CR-39.